shafeisnine/labTaskBackend/README.md

 1. npm install
-2. to run use  "npm run dev:
+2. to run use  "npm run dev"